Tips For Consumers

 Environmentally Preferable Purchasing - The Environmental Protection Agency's (EPA) homepage for it's nationwide program to promote the purchase of products or services that have a lesser or reduced effect on human health and the environment when compared with competing products or services that serve the same purpose.
 This site has information about many different types of products as well as links to other useful sites.

 Reduce Junk Mail - Junk mail adds up to nearly 32 pounds of paper and plastic going into the garbage every year for every woman, man and child in America!
-The Minnesota Office of Environmental Assistance has developed an excellent Web Site with a comprehensive guide to strategies you can use to eliminate much of the junk mail you receive.
+Check out this comprehensive guide to strategies you can use to eliminate much of the junk mail you receive.

 Carbon Footprint Calculator - Use this free calculator to add up your carbon footprint.